-Pierre is a portfolio manager on the global high yield team, focusing on supporting the portfolio managers in portfolio construction and ongoing management of the various high yield portfolios.
+Pierre is a portfolio manager on the global high yield team, focusing on managing the global high yield strategies.

 Experience and qualifications